hashicorp/terraform/website/source/docs/providers/aws/r/route_table.html.markdown

 * `gateway_id` - (Optional) The Internet Gateway ID.
 * `instance_id` - (Optional) The EC2 instance ID.

+Each route must contain either a `gateway_id` or an `instance_id`.
+Note that the default route, mapping the VPC's CIDR block to "local", is created implicitly and cannot be specified.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the routing table